mkaybug/Startup260/notes.md

 # HTML Introduction
 Where is the interpreter for HTML?
 It's the browser!
 And, it's not too strict.
 Still, try to be clean and neat and accurate.
 ### (W3schools.com)
-Proffessor's favorite HTML learning tool.
+Proffessor Clement's favorite HTML learning tool.